On the toplogical computation of K4 of the Gaussian and Eisenstein integers: Homology of Voronoi complexes

-For $\GL_4(\Z[i])$, the last column of \cite[Table 12]{AIM1} shows that the elementary divisors of all the differentials in the Voronoi complex are supported on primes $\leq 5$.
-In fact a closer examination of this table reveals the following:
+The last column of \cite[Table 12]{AIM1} further shows that the elementary divisors of all the differentials in the Voronoi complex for $\GL_4(\Z[i])$ in small degree (in fact for degree $\leq 13$) are supported on primes $\leq 3$.